Tuesday, December 17, 2024

 Rustplaas Dog Shelter shares the following: “It does not fix the social issue of irresponsible and uneducated pet owners, or the large impact breeders and dog fighting syndicates where these dogs are exploited, provoked and abused to become aggressive.
 Banning only gives a community a false sense of security without fixing the problems.”

 The ignorant people and groups pushing the ban and causing mass hysteria, do not care about the animal and they are demonizing the dog/breed when the owners are at fault.
-We need people who are objective and care about all lives to be involved in legislations.
+We need people who are objective and care about all lives to be involved in legislation.
 We need people who are educated on this topic, which the ban pushers are clearly not.

 Sensationalist reporting from the media is being used at the expense of lives and it is causing a frenzy with a clear lack of reporting on how the government could have prevented this if they listen to those of us who have been warning about it for years.
 I am sure stories will be sensationalized further or possibly lied about to get this ban and I think our current government is likely to support it.

 What we need is stricter laws, better law enforcement, compulsory sterilization, licenses to own them (well any animal) or sell them, and responsible pet ownership (accountability).
-That said, I will rather see a breed go extinct than see the suffering they endure, but then it would be for their sake not only for humans’ sake.
+That said, I would rather see a breed go extinct than see the suffering they endure, but then it would be for their sake not only for humans’ sake.

 I agree with the NSPCA that this petition is leading to the demonizing of Pitbulls, while it should focus on finding a humane and cohesive way forward to protect the human and animal victims in this issue.